 Top 10 Exciting Remote Careers You Can Start Today

 Remote careers have been on the rise long before the Covid-19 pandemic forced businesses to vacate their offices.
-Nearly a year since the first coronavirus lockdowns, telecommuting is here to stay for millions of workers.
+Nearly a year after the first coronavirus lockdowns, remote work, also called work from home, work from anywhere, flexible work, and distance work is here to stay for millions of people around the globe.

 A fourth-quarter 2020 survey by Upwork, a job marketplace for remote workers and freelancers, estimates that nearly 57 percent of Americans are working from home at least some of the time, with 42 percent of that group working remotely full time.

 Upwork estimates that by 2025, 36.2 million American workers will be fully remote, which is nearly double the pre-pandemic rates.

 Most workers in developing countries, including African countries, aren’t part of the formal employment labor force.
 They work often on contract basis.
 Safe to say freelancing isn’t new in these parts of the world.
 Post-pandemic, these gigs have become more precarious.
 But precariousness also offers greater flexibility and mobility for the higher skilled with greater negotiation power.

 Working from home has benefits for both workers and employers.
 Studies by Global Workplace Analytics, a San Diego research, and consulting firm, have shown that telecommuting saves employers and workers time and money, reduces stress, increases productivity, lowers exposure to office colds and flus, and helps the environment by reducing the number of commuters.